|Name||Company||Exchange||Market Cap||Price||Price Target||Upside/Downside||Consensus||Forecast Revenue Growth Rate||Forecast Earnings Growth Rate|

 In other words, if you invest at a fair price into companies with good fundamentals and a durable competitive advantage, then you shouldn't care what the price of the stock is on any given day, since the stock price on any given day is a reflection of the fear and greed of other investors, rather than the actual value of the company's underlying business and cash flows.

 But over long periods of time, the stock market will recognize a company's consistent long term performance and adjust accordingly.
+Quality companies will continue to generate outsized earnings and reinvest into growth, or pay dividends for the long-term.

 Instead of monitoring the price of stocks, Warren Buffett suggests that you should be focused on a company's fundamentals.